 It’s class time!
-ID’s are taken, identities verified and then it’s on to introductions.
+ID’s, identities verified and then it’s on to introductions.
 The instructor is engaging and knowledgeable.
 We begin by going through introductions.
 A well-known vintner couple is even in the class.
 That surprised me.
 One pretty common denominator on why we are here, ‘To stop feeling stupid around others’.
 Some look to understand the more technical aspects of tasting and winemaking.
 There are others who are considering career changes, or who want to increase their pay scale.
 Still, others who are doing this for self-fulfillment.

 We drilled into labels and how to decipher them.
 Which varies by country, so this in-depth perspective was valuable.
 We learned more about the terroirs of the most important winemaking regions today.
 The reasons why they thrive and are instrumental in the end product.
 I learned a wealth of information about regions and even countries I’d already been to.
 I even learned more about Napa Valley, my home.
 It was compelling.